 We are committed to providing support for you and your family during this time with COVID-19.
 We want to acknowledge the stress, fear, anxiety and other complex emotions that come with the work we do at the front lines of caring amidst an unknown, ambiguous and evolving landscape.
 Thank you all for the unprecedented collaboration and creativity you are showing as we develop ways to best support our patients, community and each other in the face of COVID-19.

 Below are several ongoing efforts to provide support to our healthcare teams and their families during these challenging times.
 You may also find daily updates on the UW Medicine Huddle website.
+The Department of Family Medicine has resources to support patients, healthcare workers, our communities, and ourselves.
 For updates specific to residents and fellows, please visit the GME website.

-Health care workers at UW Medicine clinical sites who need child care should call the Child Care Aware COVID Referral Center.
+UW Medicine employees who need child care should call the Child Care Aware COVID Referral Center.
 The call center can serve callers Monday through Friday between 8:30-4:30 and in their home language.
 The Referral Center will connect families directly to vacant child care slots in the community, including those available only to UW employees.
 Here’s how the process works:

 - Call 1-800-446-1114

 - Press “1” to indicate you are a healthcare worker/first responder.

 - Tell the operator you are a UW Medicine employee.

 Additionally, UW Medicine’s Care and Share site is available for both requests and offers of help with child care, errands, and other needs.

 How we recover is as important as how we work and play!
 Here are some tips for improving your sleep:

 - Make your bedroom quiet and relaxing.
 Keep the room at a comfortable, cool temperature (cooler temperatures can help promote better, deeper sleep).